 Would I have taken it?
 Probably.
 I think it would have been a great adventure.
 It would have been interesting and new and something for me to learn and new challenges, and a whole change of our way of life.

-Peck’s wife Veronique Passani died in 2012.
+Gregory Peck passed away on June 12, 2003.
+His wife Veronique Passani died in 2012.
 He is survived by his sons Stephen and Carey, from his first marriage to Greta Rice; a son, Anthony, and a daughter, Cecilia, from his marriage to Veronique; and six grandchildren.
 Another son, Jonathan, a television reporter, died tragically at 30.